Hancock High School (Mississippi): History

 The Hancock County School District was created on December 13, 1955.
 The new school district consolidated the following community school districts in Hancock County: Sellers, Dedeaux, Kiln, Leetown, Caesar, Catahoula, Flat Top, Aaron Academy, Gainesville, Logtown, and Clermont Harbor.

 Hancock High School was originally constructed at the location of the current Hancock North Central Elementary school and opened for classes on August 28, 1959.
 It was known as Hancock North Central and was a K-12 school.

 A few decades later, a new facility was built for $9.2 million at the school's current location on Stennis Airport Road and was opened for grades 7–12 for the 1990–91 school year.
 The first graduation at the new facility was held in May 1991 with 117 students participating.
 Several years later, Hancock Middle School was constructed next to the high school for students in grades 6–8.
 Currently, the high school is a grade 9–12 school.

 Facilities

 The Hancock County Performing Arts Center was opened on February 20, 2016 on the Hancock High School campus.
-It is a state-of-the-art facility that serves the school district and the surrounding community of Hancock County.
+It serves the school district and the surrounding community of Hancock County.
 The center houses plays, musicals, ceremonies, and other public events.
 The Performing Arts Center cost was $8.2 million funded by a 2012 $16 million bond issue.
 It is 24,620 square feet, and it has a seating capacity of 850.